This fantastic Guest blog post about: Finding the Best Architecture Graduate Program for YOU was written by Architect John Maternoski

 I whole-heartedly encourage you to take the leap to a new city.
 Don’t worry about everything being new or not knowing anyone.
 It’s a huge change, but it’s exactly the kind of change that we all need from time to time—to help us grow stronger and gain new perspective.

 Sustainability.
+Climate Change.
 High-rises.
 Public Interest Design.
 Urban Design.
 Historic Preservation.
 Hand drawing.
+Interior Design.
 Public Health and Wellness.
 Theory.
 Technical Skills.
 Resiliency.
+Landscape Architecture.
+Professional Practice.